 A best seller, straight from the Middle Ages.

-The binding of this edition is modelled on a blue silk binding from the library of King Louis XII.
+The binding is modelled on a blue silk binding from the library of King Louis XII.
 The fine silk was especially woven for this purpose and embroidered with golden lilies, the emblem of the French royal dynasty.
-The spine of the volume is perfected is covered in parchment.
+The spine of the volume is perfected and covered in parchment.

 Both the facsimile and the commentary volumes are presented in a protective case of acrylic glass.